psychemist/Computer-Programming-Free-Resources/README.md

 Let's begin.

 ### Why am I qualified to write this?
-- Because in many ways, I am still a beginner myself and I still undertand how hard it is to start something AKA looking at a blank screen on your code editor and going `WTFWTFWTFWTFWTF` till you close your laptop and go watch anime.
+- Because in many ways, I am still a beginner myself and I still understand how hard it is to start something AKA looking at a blank screen on your code editor and going `WTFWTFWTFWTFWTF` till you close your laptop and go watch anime.
 Yeah, me too.
 - There is too much information out there so I am going to give you the minimum viable number of resources needed per topic so you can hit the ground